FortinetCloudCSE/PublicCloud105-FortiFlex/content/02-quickstart/setup-guide/index.md

 {{% notice tip %}}
 Login URL's for all the portals used in this Workshop are perma-linked in the left navbar for easy reference!

+To have the best experience, use a single browser for the entire workshop and all related logins.
 {{% /notice %}}